 Additionally, there was concern about the loss of shade trees caused by the removal of trees diseased with citrus canker.
 In the fall of 2000, the County petitioned the Florida Department of Agriculture for money to begin restoring the communal loss of additional shade.

-The Adopt-a-Tree program resulted from the input of community groups, agricultural interests and government agencies seeking to improve the depleted tree canopy in the County.
+The Adopt-a-Tree program resulted from the input of community groups, agricultural interests and government agencies seeking to improve the depleted tree canopy in Miami-Dade County.
 The first Adopt-a-Tree event took place in July 2001, and since then, this program has been working to foster a heightened awareness of the value of shade trees.

 The program is designed to strengthen the condition of our community's tree canopy.
 Therefore, the trees selected for adoption are ones that make good shade trees in their adulthood.
 The program provides both native "ornamental" shade trees and a variety of non-citrus fruit trees.